Liverpool Museum: slavery then and now!

 Special Exhibit Shines Light on Slavery Today

 Slavery, while outlawed in most places, still exists in many forms all over the world.
-Paid workers are often exploited to the point that they may as well be slaves.
+In some cases people are absolutely enslaved and in other cases paid workers are exploited to the point that they may as well be slaves.
 The special exhibit when I was there explored the current link between slavery and cotton focusing on child labor in Uzbekistan.
 The exhibit encourages people to make informed choices by going to retailers that reveal the origin of the cotton in the clothes they sell.

 Estimated that 5000 People are Working as Slaves in London Today